gvanrossum/gvanrossum.github.io/IDEAS.md

 See [the devguide](https://devguide.python.org/core-team/team-log/)
 for a full list of core devs.

-Skipping (for now) the folks who appeared in the Python Documentary.

 - Łukasz Langa (needs a do-over due to losing half the transcript)
 - Christian Tismer
 - Tim Peters (if he's willing)